Nancy Pelosi's Recent Stock Purchase Raises Important Ethics Issues For All Of Congress

 Advertisement

-According to the disclosure, Pelosi (or her husband, Paul, who runs a venture capital firm) purchased call options at a stake price of $500.
-Since the calls were bought last month, shares of Tesla have risen from $640.34 to over $890.
-The call options are now valued at $1.12; they were purchased for between $500,000 and $1 million.
+According to the disclosure, Pelosi (or her husband, Paul, who runs a venture capital firm) purchased call options at a stake price of $500 USD.
+Since the calls were bought last month, shares of Tesla have risen from $640.34 to over $890 USD.
+The call options are now valued at $1.12 USD; they were purchased for between $500,000 and $1 million USD.

 Another former Georgia Senator, David Perdue, was also criticized for potentially unethical stock purchases during the six years he spent in Congress.
 The Republican was investigated by the Justice Department for his stock market activity, though no wrongdoing was found (he, too, lost his recent re-election campaign to a Democrat, Jon Ossoff).